edgespace-io/Edgestream/Android/README.md

 # EdgestreamSDK-Release

-This is the binary release of the Edgestream SDK library as an aar package that can be added to your own application. refer to the release notes in the [EdgestreamSDK-Release](EdgestreamSDK-Release/) folder.
+This is the binary v1 Release of the Edgestream SDK library for Android, which is distributed as an aar package that can be added to your own application.
+Refer to the release notes in the [EdgestreamSDK-Release](EdgestreamSDK-Release/) folder.

 # Samples